Steven King/Icon Sportswire/Getty Images

 Bias Analysis:

-The article presents a balanced view of the situation, quoting directly from NCAA findings and providing context.
-It doesn't lean towards defending or condemning the players beyond the facts presented.
+The article presents a balanced view of the situation, including perspectives from players, fixers, and the NCAA.
+It doesn't lean heavily towards defending or condemning any particular side.

 Key metric: NCAA Basketball Integrity Index